brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive-calendar-in-angular4.md

   }
 }
 ```
-- Go back to the Overview by clicking on the home-symbol and then select "Add Firebase to your web app".
+- Go back to the overview by clicking on the home icon, and then select "Add Firebase to your web app".
 - Copy the config with the correct properties and replace the firebaseConfig object in src/app/app.module.ts with these properties.
-This might look something like this:
+It might look something like this:

 ```typescript
 const firebaseConfig = {